Original-energy-dissipation-preserving methods for the incompressible Navier-Stokes equations: Numerical experiments

 \subsection{Energy dissipation test}

-We examine the unforced flow Taylor-Green vortex problem in $\Omega=(0,1)^2$ under periodic boundary conditions to test the energy dissipation property of our scheme.
+In this example, our primary objective is to measure the the energy dissipation property of our developed schemes.
+We consider the Taylor-Green vortex problem in the rectangular domain $\Omega = [0, 1]^2$ under periodic boundary conditions.
 The exact solution to this problem is given as follows: